pydantic/pydantic/docs/migration.md

   To work around this, use an `IsInstance` validator (more details to come).
 * Subclasses of built-ins won't validate into their subclass types; you'll need to use an `IsInstance` validator to validate these types.

-### Changes to Generic models

-* While it does not raise an error at runtime yet, subclass checks for parametrized generics should no longer be used.
-  These will result in `TypeError`s and we can't promise they will work forever.
-However, it will be okay to do subclass checks against _non-parametrized_ generic models

 ### TypeAdapter